cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 <br>

-## Deploy to AWS
+## Deploy your model locally

-`cortex deploy` takes the configuration from `cortex.yaml` and creates it on your cluster:
+`cortex deploy` takes your model along with the configuration from `cortex.yaml` and creates a web API:

 ```bash
 $ cortex deploy